-Since CAP-XX launched its first supercapacitor in 2003, more than 7 million units have been sold.
-In the past 18 months, CAP-XX has established a new revenue stream with the commencement of license fees and other related payments from Murata.
-These will become more prevalent as the anticipated royalty stream from Murata commences in the 2010/11 financial year.
-Revenue for the 12 months to 30 June 2010 decreased by AUD\$1.9 million to AUD\$5.9 million compared to AUD\$7.8 million in 2009.
-Unit sales of 0.6 million were on par with units sold from the previous year due to the lingering instability in world- wide markets.
-The second half of the year did see a pick- up in order activity and sales revenue as customer confidence began to return.
-As highlighted earlier, total revenue for 2009/10 includes a contribution from Murata for the Technology Transfer payments and the collaborative R&D Agreement.
-The operating result for the twelve months to 30 June 2010 was a loss of AUD\$2.5 million (2009: loss of AUD\$3.1 million).
-The major reasons for the positive variances being an overall reduction in the headcount and discretionary expenditure.
+Since CAP-XX launched its first supercapacitor in 2003, approximately 8 million units have been sold.
+Since 2008 CAP-XX has established a new revenue stream with the commencement of license fees and other related payments from Murata.
+These will become more prevalent as the anticipated royalty stream from Murata increases in the 2011/12 financial year.

+Total revenue for the 12 months to 30 June 2011 decreased by AUD\$2.04 million to AUD\$3.84 million compared to AUD\$5.89 million in 2010.
+This decrease is due to the decrease in revenue from services from AUD\$3.65 million to AUD\$0.72 million, due to the end of the amortisation of the initial licence fee from Murata, received in 2008, and completed during the following two financial years.

+Product sales increased by 39% from AUD\$2.24m to AUD\$3.13m, and unit sales increased 56% from 0.6 million to 0.9 million.
+Product sales during the year showed a steady pick up with the second half of the year stronger than the first half.
+The operating result for the twelve months to 30 June 2011, was a loss of AUD\$3.3 million (2010: loss of AUD\$2.5 million).
+The major reasons for the negative variances being the reduction in the revenue from services discussed above and the higher average AUD\$/US\$ exchange rate, partially offset by the higher product sales.